 MARTIN: Cathy I believe we might be able to help each other out here.
 I am a big believer in getting video testimonials because it creates a deeper connection to potential clients.
 So what I’m proposing is that we both take each other through a strategy session in return for a video testimonial.
 We are both in sales/marketing for coaches so we could learn some great stuff from each other too.

 ME: Thanks, Martin!
 I’m pretty busy with paid strategy sessions and I don’t recommend exchanges.
 Finally, I’m not sure I’m in the market for what you offer.
 I looked at “goldcoaching” and found it’s under construction – not a website strategy I’d recommend.

-My company assists coaches to charge 5x to 10x more for their services … Unlike the typical expert model the greatest advantage of this new credibility system is its ability to create subconscious trust that has your clients closing themselves into your 5k to 50k programs and services.
+My company assists coaches to charge 5x to 10x more for their services … Unlike the typical expert model, the greatest advantage of this new credibility system is its ability to create a subconscious trust that has your clients closing themselves into your 5k to 50k programs and services.